-When it comes to training back and chest, the latter is trained significantly more by the average male lifter.
+When it comes to training to build a wide back vs. a big chest, the latter is trained significantly more by the average male lifter.

 This is very common amongst the run of the mill lifters of the world but the games have to stop fellas.
 There is more to the physique game than just pecs and biceps.

 If you want to build a complete physique you cannot avoid training your back.

 Training and building your back is very hard work, but nothing worthwhile in life comes easy as success requires struggle.

 It’s the development of your back that will allow you to have a superhero-like upper body.

 When training your back we break it up into two parts: training for thickness or training for width.

 When it comes to knowing how to build a wide back, you must put a focus on training your lats.

 The lats are a hallmark muscle for a man.
 When you combine big lats and a tight midsection, you’ll have an upper body with a great V-Taper.